Benefits of Surah al-Baqarah (The Cow) – Reciting and benefits

 Conclusion

 Recitation of the longest surah of the Quran has numerous merits.
 It provides us with lessons in the form of historical stories.
 It helps us to learn about Islamic laws.
 Besides, there are manifold virtues of reciting some specified verses.
-Therefore, it can be safely said, that it is one of the most integral and compelling surahs of the Quran.
+Therefore, it is safe to say that it ranks as one of the most integral and compelling surahs of the Quran.

 In closing, we must do our utmost to memorize verses such as the Ayat al-Kursi and the last two verses of Surah al-Baqarah.
 We must also frequently recite the discussed chapter, and ponder over the meanings of its verses.
 This can be a means to partake of Allah’s boundless blessings.